JirosWorld/Django-starter-project/doc/testing.rst

     $ sudo npm install -g karma

-By default, the tests are run against PhantomJS and Chrome/Chromium.
+By default, the tests are run against Chrome/Chromium.
 To run the tests, execute::

-    $ gulp test
+    $ npm test

 If you want to target a single browser, you can run karma directly::